 - Select PEC.

-- Select Record and wait for the PEC to initialize.
+- Select All time lap record and wait for the PEC to initialize.
 At this time, the mount is waiting for the PEC to start.

 - Resume autoguiding and wait for it to stabilize.